BHC GroupBHC GroupBHC GroupBHC Group

 What Is Business Process Reengineering?

-BPR is the action of changing an organization’s significant functions to increase efficiency, improve product quality, and decrease costs.
-It starts with an in-depth analysis of the business workflows and identifies critical areas that need improvement.
-Then, companies hire BPR specialists to facilitate transitions to more standardized processes.
+Business Process Reengineering (BPR) is the practice of changing an organization’s core functions to improve efficiency, reduce costs, and increase product quality.
+It begins with an in-depth analysis of workflows to identify areas that need major change.
+BPR specialists then help companies transition to more standardized and effective processes.

 ERP Implementation or Business Process Reengineering: What Comes First?